Other Procedures

 • It must include the following details:

-• whether required for the acquisition or the open offer
+2. The status of statutory and other approvals whether required for the acquisition or the open offer.

-• details of any unfulfilled conditions
+3. Details of any unfulfilled conditions and their current status.

-• any other material information as specified
+5. Any other material information as specified.

-• The acquirer issues an advertisement before the tendering period
+• When the acquirer issues an advertisement before the tendering period it must be published and communicated.

 • (a)

-• the advertisement must be published in all the same newspapers
+1. The advertisement must be published in all the same newspapers where the detailed public statement was earlier published.

 • (b)

-• at the same time (simultaneously), the advertisement must be sent to:
+1. At the same time (simultaneously), the advertisement must be sent to:

 18(8).

-• The tendering period is the time when shareholders can submit their shares
+• The tendering period is the time when shareholders can submit their shares.

-• It begins after receiving comments from the Securities and Exchange Board of India under regulation 16(4)
+• It begins after receiving comments from the Securities and Exchange Board of India under regulation 16(4).

 18(9).

-• Shareholders tender their shares in the open offer
+• Shareholders tender their shares in the open offer.

-• Once they submit (accept) the offer:
+1. Once they submit (accept) the offer the acceptance becomes binding.

-• they cannot withdraw their tendered shares
+2. During the tendering period they cannot withdraw their tendered shares.

 18(10).

-• The tendering period ends (last date arrives)
+• The tendering period ends (last date arrives) after 10 days.

-• After this, the acquirer has a strict timeline to complete the process
+• After this, the acquirer has a strict timeline to complete the process.

 • Within this period, the acquirer must:

-• complete all requirements under the regulations
+1. Complete all requirements under the regulations.

-• comply with other applicable laws
+2. Comply with other applicable laws.

 18(11).

-• The acquirer needs certain statutory approvals to complete the open offer
+• The acquirer needs certain statutory approvals to complete the open offer.

-• It is the acquirer’s responsibility to obtain these approvals
+• It is the acquirer’s responsibility to obtain these approvals.

-• The acquirer must actively pursue and follow up on all required approvals
+• The acquirer must actively pursue and follow up on all required approvals.

 • This must be done:

-• The acquirer must normally pay shareholders within the prescribed time
+• The acquirer must normally pay shareholders within the prescribed time.

-• Sometimes, payment may be delayed due to non-receipt of statutory approvals
+• Sometimes, payment may be delayed due to non-receipt of statutory approvals.

-• In such cases, the Securities and Exchange Board of India can step in
+• In such cases, the Securities and Exchange Board of India can step in.

 • SEBI will check whether:

-• the delay was not due to willful default, failure, or neglect, and
+1. The delay was not due to willful default, failure, or neglect, and

-• the acquirer had diligently pursued approvals
+2. The acquirer had diligently pursued approvals.

-• grant an extension of time for making payment
+• If satisfied, SEBI may grant an extension of time for making payment.

-• the acquirer must pay interest to shareholders for the delay
+• However, this comes with a condition: The acquirer must pay interest to shareholders for the dela at a rate specified by SEBI.

-• delay due to genuine approval issues may be allowed, but shareholders must be compensated with interest
+• Delay due to genuine approval issues may be allowed, but shareholders must be compensated with interest.

-• Sometimes, statutory approvals are required only for some shareholders, not all
+• Sometimes, statutory approvals are required only for some shareholders, not all.

-• This creates a situation where payment cannot be made uniformly
+• This creates a situation where payment cannot be made uniformly.

 • In such cases, the acquirer is given an option